storybookjs/react-native/README.md

 #### Additional steps: Update your metro config

-We require the unstable_allowRequireContext transformer option to enable dynamic story imports based on the stories glob in `main.js`.
-We can also call the storybook generate function from the metro config to automatically generate the `storybook.requires.js` file when metro runs.
+We require the unstable_allowRequireContext transformer option to enable dynamic story imports based on the stories glob in `main.ts`.
+We can also call the storybook generate function from the metro config to automatically generate the `storybook.requires.ts` file when metro runs.

 **Expo**